KoharuXenon/Discord-Youtube-RPC/README.md

 # Discord-Youtube-RPC
 YouTube to Discord RPC (like spotify)

-Very simple script to show what song youre currently listening to on youtube
+Very simple script to show what song youre currently listening to on youtube.

 (only works when listening to the "my mix" playlist, unless youre smart enough to change the playist code in the js)